Last Updated: October 17, 2025

 10. Max Scherzer Career Earnings

-What is Max Scherzer's Net Worth and Salary?
+What Is Max Scherzer's Net Worth and Salary?

 Early Life and Collegiate Career

-At Missouri, Scherzer honed his skills under the direction of coaches Tony Vitello and Tim Jamieson.
+At Missouri, Max honed his skills under the direction of coaches Tony Vitello and Tim Jamieson.
 In his sophomore year, he posted a 1.86 ERA and 131 strikeouts over 16 games.
 Later, in 2005, Scherzer won the Big 12 Pitcher of the Year Award.

 Arizona Diamondbacks